bdkoepke/how_to_prove_it/README.md

 # how_to_prove_it
-How to prove it: A structured approach
+Notes on How To Prove It: A Structured Approach